Learn to Sail

 Learn To Sail Program

 MYC is an accredited Discover Sail Centre with Australian Sailing.
 Our Learn to Sail Program offers Tackers and Dinghy courses, all run by qualified Australian Sailing instructors.
 Tackers courses are designed specifically for children up to 12 years old, while the Dinghy courses are open to all ages.
-All instructors and training volunteers hold a Working with Children Check

 Courses typically run in two terms each summer season, with the first term starting in October and the second in January.
 Each term includes 9 Sunday sessions.
 Entry-level and beginner courses are held in the morning, while progression courses run in the afternoon.